rapidsai/cugraph/README.md

 cuGraph prvides an auto-renumbering feature, enabled by default, during Graph creating.
 Renumbered vertices are automaticaly un-renumbered.

 cuGraph is constantly being updatred and improved.
-Please see the [Transition Guide](TRANSITIONGUIDE.md) is errors are encountered with newer versions
+Please see the [Transition Guide](TRANSITIONGUIDE.md) if errors are encountered with newer versions